Pressure-Sensitive Adhesives 101

 Disadvantages of acrylics usually include poor adhesion to low-energy surfaces, such as polyethylene and polypropylene, as well as lower overall adhesion compared to rubber unless the adhesive is highly engineered.
 In general, acrylics are often more expensive than rubber-based adhesives.

-Silicone adhesives are another chemical option for PSAs but are less common than rubber or acrylic.
+Silicone adhesives are another chemical option for pressure-sensitive adhesives but are less common than rubber or acrylic.
 These specialized adhesives consist of silicone polymers that provide adhesion to silicon and other hard-to-adhere-to materials.
 Silicone-based adhesives can maintain adhesion over a range of temperatures; however, beyond their ability to adhere to difficult surfaces, their overall adhesive strength is low.
 Silicone adhesives are also more expensive.